Ice Elves

 Ice Elves is an adventure for fantasy role-playing games published by Mayfair Games in 1985.

 Contents

-Ice Elves is a scenario for character levels 7-9, adventuring in an ice kingdom, with glaciers, white dragons, ski pirates, and frost giants.
-It includes rules for "ice-rigger" combat and arctic survival, plus new spells and monsters.
-It uses material from the Elves supplement.
+Ice Elves is an adventure scenario intended for player character levels 7-9, which takes place in an ice kingdom, including hazards such as glaciers, white dragons, ski pirates, and frost giants, and presents rules involving "ice-rigger" combat and survival in arctic environments, as well as new magic spells and monsters to encounter.
+The book makes use of material included in the Elves supplement.

 Publication history

 Ice Elves was written by Bruce Humphrey, with a cover by Boris Vallejo, and was published by Mayfair Games in 1985 as a 32-page book.